Lexicon

 ORIGINAL

-Intelligence that has become tradeable, fungible, and priced—the transformation of cognition from scarce human capacity to abundant computational resource.
-When inference costs fall toward the marginal cost of electricity, cognition becomes a commodity like wheat or steel: differentiated by grade but fundamentally interchangeable, priced by markets, available to anyone who can pay.
-The commoditization of cognition is the economic event underlying Factor Prime: what was once the defining scarcity of human labor becomes abundant, and scarcity migrates elsewhere—to energy, to authorization, to the actuation bottleneck.
-The cognitive commodity is not 'artificial intelligence' in the science-fiction sense but something more prosaic and more consequential: thinking that can be bought by the token, reasoning that clears markets, judgment that flows through APIs.
-The question is not whether cognition will commoditize but what remains scarce when it does.
+Intelligence that has become tradeable, fungible, and priced — the transformation of cognition from scarce human capacity to abundant computational resource.
+When inference costs fall toward the marginal cost of electricity, cognition becomes a commodity like wheat or steel: differentiated by grade but interchangeable, priced by markets, available to anyone who can pay.
+Thinking bought by the token.
+This commoditization is the economic event underlying Factor Prime: what was once the defining scarcity of human labor becomes abundant, and scarcity migrates to energy, authorization, and the actuation bottleneck.

 Coherence Budget (A21)